-Leadership Structure of the Board of Directors and Independent Director Meetings.
-Loretta J. Feehan serves as our chair of the board (nonexecutive), and Robert D. Graham serves as our vice chairman of the board, president and chief executive officer.
+Chair of the board (non-executive), and Robert D. Graham serves as our vice chairman of the board, president and chief executive officer.
 The board of directors believes our current leadership structure is appropriate for a controlled company under the NYSE corporate governance guidelines.
 While there is no single organizational structure that is ideal in all circumstances, the board of directors believes that having different individuals serve as our chair of the board (non-executive) and as our chief executive officer reflects the established working relationship for these positions regarding our businesses and provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our long-term strategic direction and business plans.
 In addition, the board of directors believes that since Ms. Feehan is a representative of Contran, her service as our chair of the board (non-executive) is beneficial in providing strategic leadership for us since there is a commonality of interest that is closely aligned in building long-term stockholder value for all of our stockholders.
 We have in the past, and may in the future, have a leadership structure in which the same individual serves as our chairman of the board and as our chief executive officer.
 In those instances, the individual has been, or would be expected to be, an employee or representative of Contran.

 Pursuant to our corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
 We are not required to have a lead independent director under the NYSE corporate governance standards.
 While we do not have a lead independent director, the chairman of our audit committee presides at all of the meetings of our independent directors.
-In 2017, we complied with the NYSE requirements for meetings of our independent directors.
+Our non-management directors (who are not executive officers of Valhi) also meet at regularly scheduled meetings without management participation, with the chairman of our audit committee also presiding at such meetings.
+In 2021, we complied with the NYSE requirements for meetings of our non-management and independent directors.

-Stockholder Proposals and Director Nominations for the 2019 Annual Meeting of Stockholders.
+Stockholder Proposals and Director Nominations for the 2023 Annual Meeting of Stockholders.
 Stockholders may submit proposals on matters appropriate for stockholder action at our annual stockholder meetings, consistent with rules adopted by the SEC.
-We must receive such proposals not later than December 6, 2018 to be considered for inclusion in the proxy statement and form of proxy card relating to our annual meeting of stockholders in 2019.
+We must receive such proposals not later than December 12, 2022 to be considered for inclusion in the proxy statement and form of proxy card relating to our annual meeting of stockholders in 2023.
 Our bylaws require that the proposal must set forth a brief description of the proposal, the name and address of the proposing stockholder as they appear in our records, the number of shares of our common stock the stockholder holds and any material interest the stockholder has in the proposal.